-- Complete an online application form (NB: all applicants must enter one of the following for the "Specialty Area" field: "Literature", "Renaissance", "Composition/Rhetoric", "Prose", "Poetry", "Prose & Poetry", "Applied Linguistics-TESOL").
+- Complete an online application form.
+All applicants must enter one of the following for the “Specialty Area” field: “Literature,” “Renaissance,” “Composition/Rhetoric,” “Prose,” “Poetry,” “Prose & Poetry,” “TESOL.”

 - Upload the following supporting documents/information:

-- For the MA and PhD programs, this should consist of 10-20 pages of critical writing for the MA and 20 pages for the PhD.
-The writing sample is usually an essay written for an upper-level English course or an excerpt from a senior or master's thesis.
+- For the MA and PhD Programs, this should consist of 10-20 pages of critical writing for the MA and 20 pages for the PhD.
+The writing sample is usually a single essay written for an upper-level English course or an excerpt from a senior or master’s thesis.
+A strong essay positions your argument in relation to other scholars in the field.

 - Names and institutional email addresses of three (3) referees who will submit letters of recommendation online via a link that will be sent to recommenders directly by the Graduate School.
-Please note that the Graduate School cannot accept letters via Interfolio.
+Please note that neither the Graduate School nor the Department of English can accept letters via Interfolio or Parchment.

-- Official transcripts from each institution of higher education at which you have completed 15 or more credit hours.
+- Unofficial transcripts from each institution of higher education at which you have completed 15 or more credit hours.
+Accepted applicants will be required to furnish official transcripts prior to enrolling.

 Conditions of Admission

-- For non-native English speakers applying to the MA-TESOL program, a score of at least 100 (IBT) with a minimum score of 24 in both the speaking and writing sections.
+- For non-native English speakers applying to the MA-Applied Linguistics/TESOL program, a score of at least 100 (IBT) with a minimum score of 25 in both the speaking and writing sections.
+Note that this departmental requirement is more stringent than the Graduate School’s requirement.

 - For the PhD program, successful applicants normally have a GPA of 3.5 or better in master’s or equivalent graduate work.